Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-publish.md

 ## Step 3: Build Your R Package

 Next, we will build our R packages.
 More information on developing these can be found in [the official documentation](https://cran.r-project.org/web/packages/rcompendium/vignettes/developing_a_package.html).
+The commands in this step can be performed in either your [R](https://cran.r-project.org/bin/windows/base/) CLI or the [RStudio](https://posit.co/downloads/) console.

 To build your package, you'll first need `devtools` installed.
 To do this enter: